 Seam Conservation Studio specialises in the careful restoration and conservation of paper, ceramic and textile artefacts, big and small, no matter how valuable.
 We are inspired by the philosophy that a frayed or damaged piece of art is not flawed but improved by the mark of having been repaired.
 To us, everything that has been broken is beautiful, and we know that when we restore an object, we are respecting its past, admiring its present, and celebrating its future.

 I’m a professional conservator of objects in Somerset West, Cape Town.
 I’ve trained at the SA Institute of Objects Conservation, and I specialise in ceramics and paper restoration.
 This site is where I showcase a few of the artefacts I’ve worked on.

 In keeping with my training from the SA Institute of Objects Conservation, I conduct all of my restoration work and business practice according to a comprehensive Code of Ethics, which help me to meet the requirements of my clients while tending to the needs of each object, too.
 If you’d like to find out more about the restoration process, you can read those guidelines here.

-If you have something you really love (a delicate vase or tea set, for example, or maybe an old photograph or painting) and you think it needs some careful attention or mending, please don’t hesitate to get in touch with me by clicking on the Contact link.
+If you have something you really love (a piece of sporting memorabilia, a delicate vase or tea set, for example, or maybe an old photograph or painting) and you think it needs some careful attention or mending, please don’t hesitate to get in touch with me by clicking on the Contact link.